How to apply to volunteer

 - Helping out with various roles across the Leeds Festival site including pedestrian and vehicle gates, wristband exchanges, keeping an eye on facilities, monitoring stages and walkways.

-The things we provide our volunteers with at Leeds Festival
+The things we provide at Leeds Festival

 When you volunteer with Hotbox Events at Leeds Festival we make sure you have all you need to complete your volunteer shifts and have a safe and enjoyable week with us!